 The disposal of personal data, in either paper or electronic form, must be conducted in a way that makes reconstruction highly unlikely.
 Electronic files must be securely overwritten, in accordance with government guidance.
-As part of the school's Service Level Agreement with the LA, the Local Authority will undertake the safe disposal of electric hardware containing data, although this may incur a charge for the school.
+As part of the school's Service Level Agreement with the LEA, the Local Authority will undertake the safe disposal of electric hardware containing data.